 About Nikolay Bozhilov

 In 2010, when still a student, he received the Golden Needle, a prestigious award conferred by the Bulgarian Fashion Academy.
-In 2011 his collection Morphology won the International Triumph Inspiration Award at London’s Fashion Week.
+In 2011 his project Morphology won the International Triumph Inspiration Award at London’s Fashion Week.
 In 2013 he officially launched his own brand and received yet another Golden Needle in Sofia.
 The next year, he presented his collection Symbiosis at the Mercedes-Benz Fashion Week in Berlin.
+In 2020, his SPIRIT collection won the BIG SEE FASHION DESIGN award and in 2022 he was awarded One in 50 of 2022 certificate of achievement

 Bozhilov works in the creative field of conceptual fashion, intensely focusing on experiments in fashion while trying to create new, timeless aesthetic standards by combining past paradigms with contemporary ones.